trueos/pcbsd/src-qt5/docs/install.rst

 * **FreeBSD Expert:** select this mode if you prefer to drop down to a shell to manually enter the commands to setup your disk.

-.. warning:: regardless of the mode that you select, once the disk wizard completes and you click "Next" at the disk "Summary" screen, a pop-up window will ask if you would like to start the installation.
+.. warning:: Regardless of the mode that you select, once the disk wizard completes and you click "Next" at the disk "Summary" screen, a pop-up window will ask if you would like to start the installation.
 Be sure to review the disk summary before clicking "Yes" and starting the installation.
 The disk "Summary" screen is your **very last chance** to make sure that you are ready.
 Once you click "Yes", the selected hard drive or partition will be formatted and any data it contains will be lost.